Last updated on March 21st, 2023 by Alex Praytor

 If you are in the market for a quality coffee maker, there are many models and brands you can research before you make your final choice.
 Breville has earned its current renowned status due to their high-performing, innovative coffee machines.
 For those in search of that perfect cup of coffee, a Breville coffee maker may help you finally reach your goal!

-If you are looking for other high quality espresso machines to consider for home brewing, check out our review of the Verismo machine or Gaggia Classic Pro.
+If you are looking for other high quality espresso machines to consider for home brewing, check out our review of the Verismo machine or Gaggia machines like the Classic Pro.
 De’Longhi also has their ESAM series of espresso machines.
 Jura is a high end premium option.

 Too expensive?
 Then maybe a good list of the best budget espresso machines will help you out.